Testing for an Android project š

 Test Class Naming

-Add suffix Test
+Add the suffix Test

 to the original Class name.